Summer Camp Health & Safety

 The following procedures must be adhered to during all North Central College Camps by all camp staff, campers, and camper family members.
 Any staff member or camper who does not comply will not be allowed at camp.

-Screening - camp staff and campers, will go through the following screening process prior to attending camp each day:
+Self Screening - camp staff and campers must go through the following self-screening process prior to attending camp each day:

 **While we strive to provide the best information possible, North Central College Camps staff are not authorized, or qualified, to provide medical or legal advice specific to a camper’s symptoms or circumstances.